 If you're going to dress up, pick a costume that honors God.

-The Bible does not talk about Halloween because it was not around back when the Bible was written.
+The Bible doesn't talk about Halloween because it wasn't around back when the Bible was written.
 But the Bible does tell us that God doesn't want us to ever do anything that involves witchcraft, sorcery, demons, Satan, or dead people.
-So, Christians shouldn't dress up on Halloween as ghosts, witches, goblins, evil monsters, or other scary things.
+That means Christians shouldn't dress up on Halloween as ghosts, witches, goblins, evil monsters, or other scary things.

 It's up to you and your parents to decide what's right for you on Halloween.
-God wants us to always honor Him in everything we do, so we need to be careful that we celebrate holidays only if we are pleasing Him with all of our words, thoughts, and actions.
+God wants us to always honor Him in everything we do, so we need to be careful that we celebrate holidays only if we're pleasing Him with all of our words, thoughts, and actions.

 Parents, if you choose to participate in fall festivals, trick or treating, or other activities, hand out our free printable which sends kids to GQKidz.org where they can learn more about God.